3-D Tomosynthesis Mammography

 Localization and Excision of Lesions Seen on Mammogram

-Although most breast lesions are benign, a physician should always be consulted if a lesion is detected.
-Suspicious findings may include the presence of a lump in the breast, bloody nipple discharge or changes to the skin around the breast.
+Although most breast lesions are benign, a breast surgeon should always be consulted if a lesion is detected.
+Suspicious findings may include the presence of a lump in the breast, bloody nipple discharge, calcifications or changes to the skin around the breast.
 Often, these suspicious lesions need to be removed surgically.
 However, not all lesions are easily seen with the naked eye nor can they be felt on examination.
-In these cases we will employ a technique that allows us to identify the location of a lesion using a mammogram image.
-Using these images we can place a very fine wire directly in to the suspicious area in the breast.
+In these cases we will employ a technique that allows us to identify the location of a lesion using a mammogram or sonogram image.
+Using these images we can place a very fine wire or a tiny marker smaller than a grain of rice directly in to the suspicious area in the breast.
 The tissue in question is then injected with a special blue colored dye that enables us to accurately find and remove the lesion in the operating room.

 Oncoplastic surgery of the breast is performed to provide effective medical and cosmetic results for breast cancer patients often without the need for additional reconstructive procedures.
 This new technology combines the best of tumor surgery, (Onco) with the best of cosmetic reconstructive surgery, (plastic).
+The goal is to maintain and in many cases improve the shape and appearance of the breast following surgery.
 It has allowed for the development of advanced skin and nipple sparing mastectomy procedures that remove the cancerous tissue while leaving the overlying skin and nipple completely intact.

 Other oncoplastic procedures include breast conserving surgery or lumpectomy that saves the breast while removing the entire tumor.
 We then transfer surrounding breast tissue into the lumpectomy cavity or surgical defect for an improved cosmetic outcome.
 Patients can benefit from less invasive cancer treatments and a wider range of reconstruction options, as well as less scarring from surgery.

 This multidisciplinary surgical approach is best carried out by experts in the field such as a breast surgeon like Dr. Kaufman along with a plastic and reconstructive surgeon.
-These techniques offer the patient the most advanced breast cancer surgery procedures that deliver exceptional medical and cosmetic results.
+These techniques offer the woman the most advanced breast cancer surgery procedures available anywhere in the world and deliver exceptional medical and cosmetic results.